 "Marty Brounstein is a gifted story weaver . . . the story is beautifully told and produces a profound sense of compassion in the reader . . . it is the passion of the author that creates the challenge in all of our minds to rise to the same qualities as the Wijnakker couple—the Christian Dutch couple of the book.
 Food for thought and inspiration to strive to the call Marty Brounstein signals.
 Highly recommended."—Grady Harp, top book reviewer

-Marty Brounstein received his BA degree in Education and History from the National College of Education in Evanston, IL and his Masters in Industrial Relations from the University of Oregon in Eugene, Oregon.
+Marty Brounstein received his BA degree in Education and History from the National College of Education in Evanston, Illinois and his Masters in Industrial Relations from the University of Oregon in Eugene, Oregon.
 Early in his career, Marty was an educator who taught history, including the Holocaust.
 Later, Marty ran a management consulting business for more than twenty-five years, specializing in leadership and organizational development with clients across many industries.